 The big question is how either side will cope with the additional bandwidth.
 As a streaming provider, we know a thing or two about what’s involved in launching and scaling ambitious cloud gaming platforms, and we can’t wait to see how Sony and Microsoft tackle these projects.
 Especially if it’s going to involve any of Sony’s VR content in the future.
 As always we’ll keep you in the loop.

-Here at 100TB we love gaming and we love speculating about the future of gaming so much, we even wrote a white paper all about it.
+Here at 100TB, we love gaming and we love speculating about the future of gaming so much, we even wrote a white paper all about it.
 If you’re interested in containerized gaming, you can download here: Harnessing the Power of Containerized Gaming.